open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ## Examples

-### Reporting bytes read and written
+### Reporting total bytes read

-You wish to monitor the number of bytes read and written from a messaging server that supports several protocols.
-The number of bytes read and written should be labeled with the protocol name and aggregated in the process.
+You wish to monitor the total number of bytes read from a messaging server that supports several protocols.
+The number of bytes read should be labeled with the protocol name and aggregated in the process.

 This is a typical application for the Counter instrument.
-Use one Counter for bytes read and one Counter for bytes written.
-When handling a request, compute a LabelSet containing the name of the protocol and potentially other useful labels, then call `Add()` twice with the same label set and the number of bytes read and written.
+Use one Counter for capturing the number bytes read.
+When handling a request, compute a LabelSet containing the name of the protocol and potentially other useful labels, then call `Add()` with the same label set and the number of bytes read.

 To lower the cost of this reporting, you can `Bind()` the instrument with each of the supported protocols ahead of time and avoid computing the label set for each request.

+### Reporting total bytes read and bytes per request

+You wish to monitor the total number of bytes read as well as the number of bytes read per request, to have observability into total traffic as well as typical request size.
+As with the example above, these metric events should be labeled with a protocol name.

+This is a typical application for the Measure instrument.
+Use one Measure for capturing the number of bytes per request.
+A sum aggregation applied to this data yields the total bytes read; other aggregations allow you to export the minimum and maximum number of bytes read, as well as the average value, and quantile estimates.

+In this case, the guidance is to create a single instrument.
+Do not create a Counter instrument to export a sum when you want to export other summary statistics using a Measure instrument.

 ### Reporting per-request CPU usage